makerdao/community/governance/polls/SparkLend Ethereum and Base - Activate Spark Liquidity Layer - November 4, 2024.md

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**

-- Phoenix Labs will prepare a Spark spell to activate the Spark Liquidity Layer on Ethereum and Base with the parameters listed above.
+- Phoenix Labs will facilitate preparation of a Spark spell to activate the Spark Liquidity Layer on Ethereum and Base with the parameters listed above.
 - An upcoming Executive Vote will include a proposal to execute the Spark spell.
 - It is expected that this Executive Vote will take place within 30 days of this poll passing, absent external factors.
 - If the Executive Vote passes, then these changes will become active in the Maker Protocol after the [GSM Pause Delay](https://sky-atlas.powerhouse.io/#A.1.8.2.1_Pause_Delay-a98b8227-95f6-4711-9d8d-f52cbc6ad2d0|0db30758e055) has expired.